imarnoel01/Healthcare-dataset/README.md

    group by  p.name
    having datediff(curdate(), max(v.visit_date)) > 365;

-6.   ## does doctors experience affect patients visits

-   ## more experience doctors may attracts patients due to reputations
-   ## and less experience doctors may have fewer patients  leading to under-utilizations
-   ##?? does more experience lead to more patients, the answer is yes, judging form our visualization

-7 ## which experience level is the most popular select case when experience_years <5 then '0-4 years(new)'
+6  which experience level is the most popular select case when experience_years <5 then '0-4 years(new)'